A Clash of Kings-Chapter 16

 |Chapter chronology (All)|

-Bran, riding Hodor, arrives at the Godswood to visit Summer.
-Suddenly, a naked Osha explodes out of the cold pond.
-When Bran asks about the cold, Osha states she likes it.
-Osha notices him staring at her and asks if he has never seen a naked woman.
-Bran has seen his sisters and the serving women bathing, but Osha is hard and covered in scars, which she tells him were earned fighting men, mostly black crows; she has even killed one.
-Then she tells him she overheard someone talking about the Freys mocking Hodor, and thinks that it is a mad world if a cripple has to defend a giant; Bran mentions that Septon Chayle said Hodor has a gentle spirit.
-Osha warns Bran that Little Walder tastes of trouble.
-Then she asks if he has had anymore wolf dreams and he says no—she tells him he needs to lie better.
+Bran asks to be excused and Ser Rodrik agrees, saying he did well.
+There are still a few hours of daylight, so Bran goes to the godswood to visit Summer.
+He has Hodor take him to his favorite place by the pool near the heart tree.
+Suddenly, a naked Osha explodes out of the cold pool, startling everyone.
+When Bran asks about the cold, Osha says she likes it.
+She notices Bran staring at her and asks if he has never seen a naked woman.
+Bran has bathed with his sisters and seen serving women bathing, but Osha is hard and covered in scars, which she tells him were earned fighting men, mostly Night's Watch; she even killed one.
+Then she mentions overhearing that the Walders mocked Hodor.
+Bran recalls that Hodor never fights and says that Septon Chayle says Hodor has a gentle spirit.
+Osha replies that Little Walder is well named: big outside, little inside, and mean to the bones.
+Then she asks if Bran has had any more wolf dreams.
+When he say no, Osha declares a prince should lie better and begs his leave before hurrying back to the kitchens.

 The next day, Leobald Tallhart from Torrhen's Square, who arrived the day before, has his audience.
-He tells Bran that Lord Helman Tallhart’s son and his own nephew, 19 year old Benfred Tallhart, are raising a company of lancers; Leobald called them young rabbits once, and now they name themselves Wild hares.
-Bran remembers Benfred coming to Winterfell with his father, who was friendly with Robb and Theon Greyjoy.
-Ser Rodrik orders that Benfred remain at Torrhen’s Square.
-Leobald then raises the possibility of an heir for Lady Hornwood; his wife Berena was a Hornwood, sister to Lord Halys.
-He mentions sending his younger son Beren to foster with Lady Hornwood, saying he may even take up the Hornwood name if named heir.
-Bran blurts out thanks for the idea and that they will bring it up with Robb and Lady Hornwell.
-After the audience, Maester Luwin states that he likes the idea, but Ser Rodrik thinks it will be hard for him to hold the lands.
-Luwin notes that with the Riverlands part of the kingdom, it may be best to wed her to one of the lords of the Trident.
+He brings word that his nephew Benfred Tallhart is raising his own company of young lancers who all think themselves another young wolf; Leobald dismissed them as young rabbits once, so now they call themselves the Wild Hares.
+Bran remembers Benfred visiting Winterfell and being friendly with Robb and Theon Greyjoy.
+Clearly displeased, Ser Rodrik orders that Benfred is to remain at Torrhen's Square as commanded.
+Then Leobald mentions that his own wife Berena was sister to Lord Halys Hornwood and suggests sending his younger son Beren to foster with Lady Hornwood, saying he may even take up the Hornwood name if made heir.
+Bran has learned the proper answer and promises to bring up the matter with Robb and Lady Hornwood.
+After the audience, Maester Luwin states that he likes the idea, but Ser Rodrik thinks it will be hard for a boy to hold the lands.
+Luwin admits that with the Riverlands now part of the kingdom, it may be best to wed her to one of the lords of the Trident.

-In the days that follow, ravens arrive with regrets from the other houses.
-The bastard Ramsay Bolton will not be joining them, the Mormonts and Karstarks have all gone south, Lord Ondrew Locke is too old, and Lady Lyessa Flint is with child and there is sickness at Widow's Watch.
-That just leaves Howland Reed, who has not left the swamps for years, and Lord Medger Cerwyn, who is captive of House Lannister.
+In the days that follow, ravens arrive with regrets from the other Houses.
+The bastard Ramsay Snow will not be joining them, the Mormonts and Karstarks have all gone south, Lord Ondrew Locke is too old, Lady Lyessa Flint is too pregnant, and there is sickness at Widow's Watch.
+That leaves just Lord Howland Reed, who has not left his swamps in sixteen years, and the House Cerwyn, whose Lord Medger Cerwyn is a captive of the Lannisters.